How much money do you need to feel rich?

 Peter McInerney, from Romford in Essex, earns a gross income of about £10,000 a year, which is less than half the national average wage, and puts him in the lowest 30% of earners.

 He lives in a housing association property and each year he has to re-negotiate his rent depending on his earnings.
 The former chef turned movie extra was left to bring up his three children when his wife left him.
 Although they are now grown up, he still helps support them financially when they need it.

 Peter, 53, says the pay as an extra is low and the work unpredictable but at his age it provides a better work-life balance than he had as a chef.
 He says: "I worked long hours as a chef and I was on my feet all day, which gets harder as you get older, and the pay wasn't great - especially for where I live."

-Since becoming an extra a few years ago, he has picked up scores of jobs, including playing a wizard in two Harry Potter films, a part in Charlie and the Chocolate Factory, and most recently he can be seen as ‘Dave the prop man' in the movie My Week with Marilyn.
+Since becoming an extra a few years ago, he has picked up scores of jobs, including playing a wizard in two Harry Potter films, a part in Charlie and the Chocolate Factory, and ‘Dave the prop man' in the movie My Week with Marilyn.

 "I've got some work lined up for the next six months or so but I do worry that it's getting more difficult," he says.
 "I'm very frugal and don't go out much and have never been a holiday person.
 I don't buy things if I don't have the money.
 I only use credit cards as a stopgap to get me through until I'm paid – it usually takes three months for the cash to come through from a job.

 My main luxury is my Virgin Media TiVo for recording TV series and going online.
 I buy and sell on eBay."
 Peter says he felt at his richest before his wife left and there were two incomes coming in.
 "I think I would need to earn about £52,000 a year before I would really feel rich."

 FAMILY OF FOUR, TWO EARNERS ON AVERAGE INCOMES